SamKG/deepprofile/README.md

 ## License

-`op-benchmarks` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`deepprofile` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.